 For the beautiful star-filled night sky…

 I have already talked about the solutions to increasing light pollution like applying the motion sensors and shielding the lights in order to reduce dispersion of light towards the sky.
 Also, using longer wavelength lights reduces strain on our eyes and dims the light at some extent for nocturnal animals.
-We have to reduce the overuse of artificial lightning and make sure lights are not layed out unnecessarily.
+We have to reduce the overuse of artificial lightning and avoid unnecessary laying of lights .

 Every one of us can make a difference.
 Have you ever seen the heart warming night sky from a dark place where there are no other light sources around?
 If you have, then you surely know what it is to miss such a beauteous view in our cities.